ibm-cloud-docs/satellite/config-clusters.md

 ## Setting up clusters to use with {{site.data.keyword.satelliteshort}} Config
 {: #setup-clusters-satconfig}

 By default, clusters that you create in a {{site.data.keyword.satelliteshort}} location have {{site.data.keyword.satelliteshort}} Config components automatically installed.
-You can optionally create cluster groups and set up service account access for {{site.data.keyword.satelliteshort}} Config to manage Kubernetes resources in your clusters.
+However, you must grant the service accounts that {{site.data.keyword.satelliteshort}} Config uses the appropriate access to view and manage Kubernetes resources in each cluster.
+You can also optionally create cluster groups to deploy resources to several clusters at once.
 {: shortdesc}

+If you do not grant {{site.data.keyword.satelliteshort}} Config access in each cluster, {{site.data.keyword.satelliteshort}} Config functionality does not work, such as not viewing or deploying Kubernetes resources for your clusters.
+{: important}

 * [Prerequisites](#setup-clusters-satconfig-prereq)
 * [Setting up cluster groups](#setup-clusters-satconfig-groups)